How long is a rental term?

 Please refer to the Landlord and Tenant Board brochure on How a Tenant Can End Their Tenancy for additional information.

-Answer: Unfortunately, we are not able to transfer existing leases from one community to another.
+Unfortunately, we are not able to transfer existing leases from one property to another.
 We do try to work with residents as much as possible when circumstances dictate they must move before their lease term expires.
-Ultimately, however, you are responsible for the remainder of your lease term at your current community.
+Ultimately, however, you are responsible for the remainder of your lease term at your current property.